As we close the book on 2020, let’s take a look back at the top rookie performers in the big leagues this year.

 2-0, 3.97 ERA, 34 IP, 35 K, .197 BAA, 1.12 WHIP

-It’s been an impressive return from Tommy John surgery for Dunning as he’s helped settle the back end of the White Sox rotation with a 9.3 K/9 rate over seven starts.
+It’s been an impressive return from Tommy John surgery for Dunning, as he’s helped settle the back end of the White Sox rotation with a 9.3 K/9 rate over seven starts.
+He will continue his career with the Rangers after being dealt there in the Lance Lynn deal.

 19) Bobby Dalbec, 1B, Red Sox